Graffiti U

-Graffiti U is the tenth studio album by New Zealand-born Australian country music singer Keith Urban.
+Graffiti U is the tenth studio album by Australian and American country music singer Keith Urban.
 It was released on 27 April 2018, through Hit Red and Capitol Records Nashville.
 The album was heavily influenced by experiences from Urban's youth, and includes the singles "Female", "Parallel Line", "Coming Home" (featuring Julia Michaels), and "Never Comin' Down".
 The album has received mixed reviews from critics but received a nomination for CMA Award for Album of the Year.

 Background

 Keith Urban said that his first influences were records made by such artists as Johnny Cash, Charley Pride, and Merle Haggard that his father collected.
 After quitting school at age 15, he performed in cover bands that played a variety of musical styles.
 Urban also explained that Graffiti U was a combination of those styles he performed during his youth and listened to in his father's record collection.

 Graffiti U is neither a song title nor a lyric on the record, but rather a phrase that Urban had come up with.
 The word "graffiti" came to him while he was working the album, because the process was like graffiti for him.
 "I have always loved that word, loved the sound of the word, and have loved that it's art-driven," he said.
 Urban added that "graffiti is free and pure, and very personal" and said, "I thought that this record feels like that to me."
 He also mentioned that the "U" part was "[both] the audience [and] the listener".